isabella232/stacki-hdp-bridge/README.md

 have slept.

 Once they're downloaded, this script will add the HDP, HDP-Utils and Ambari pallets and it will enable them too.
 Maybe that's presumptuous of me to decide that for you, but why did you download this if you weren't going to do that?
 (Okay, you can always reassign them to a different box.
-If you find this decision I made on your behalf to be too much like the dysfunctional parts of your family that drive you crazy, let us know, [Get your sister to do it.] and I'll happily let you add and enable your own damn pallets.
+If you find this decision I made on your behalf to be too much like the the worst parts of your dysfunctional family, let us know, and I'll remove the code and happily let you add and enable your own damn pallets.

 It should look like this:
 ```